Documentus/Documentus-Blog/pages/mydoc/mydoc_about.md

 ---
 title: About the theme's author
 keywords: documentation theme, jekyll, technical writers, help authoring tools, hat replacements
-last_updated: July 3, 2016
+last_updated: November 23, 2020
 tags: [getting_started]
-summary: "I have used this theme for projects that I've worked on as a professional technical writer."
+summary: "I am using GitHub for my blog to show my competency as a professional technical writer."
 sidebar: mydoc_sidebar
 permalink: mydoc_about.html
 folder: mydoc
 ---

-My name is Tom Johnson, and I'm a technical writer, blogger, and podcaster based in San Jose, California.
-For more details, see my [technical writing blog](http://idratherbewriting.com) and my [course on API documentation](http://idratherbewriting.com/learnapidoc/).
-See [my blog's about page](http://idratherbewriting.com/aboutme/) for more details about me.
+My name is James Stevenson, and I'm a technical writer, blogger, and IoT fanatic based in Niort, France.
+For more details, see my [technical writing freelance site](http://www.documentus.co.uk).

-I have used this theme and variations of it for various documentation projects.
+I have used this theme to expand my knowledge and experience with documentation projects.
 This theme has undergone several major iterations, and now it's fairly stable and full of all the features that I need.
 You are welcome to use it for your documentation projects for free.

 I think this theme does pretty much everything that you can do with something like OxygenXML, but without the constraints of structured authoring.
 Everything is completely open and changeable, so if you start tinkering around with the theme's files, you can break things.
 But it's completely empowering as well!